 If you would like to bring temple cookies to your sisters along with one of the handouts, I discovered these temple cookie cutters on Etsy (affiliate link).
 They are only $4.00 each and there are several temples available.
 Check them out: Temple Cookie Cutters

-Enter your email into the form below and the visiting teaching printable will be sent directly to you.
-If you are on a mobile device, click here to see the form.
+Enter your email into the form at the end of this post and the visiting teaching printable will be sent directly to you.

 If you are looking for more great visiting teaching ideas, come join us on Facebook where I share printables designed by many talented bloggers around the internet, ideas for treats and other fun handouts, and lots of visiting teaching inspiration.
 You can find the page here: LDS Visiting Teaching Ideas.